What is an Investment Strategy

-The SMSF Trustees must review the Investment Objectives of the Fund annually and at such other times as a significant event occurs which affects the Fund.
-This does NOT mean that each individual Fund Investment must be reviewed.
+The SMSF Trustees must review the Investment Objectives of the SMSF annually and at such other times as a significant event occurs which affects the SMSF.
+This does NOT mean that each individual SMSF Investment must be reviewed.
 Individual Investments can be overseen on a daily basis (i.e. the sharemarket can change rapidly) and changed at any time that a buy or sell criteria is met.
-The Investment Review relates to adjustments to the overall structure of the Fund.
-For example the Fund Trustee may decide over time to change the Fund's asset allocation when moving from working to retirement, or the methodology when choosing asset investments.
+The Investment Review relates to adjustments to the overall structure of the SMSF.
+For example the SMSF Trustee may decide over time to change the SMSF's asset allocation when moving from working to retirement, or the methodology when choosing asset Investments.

 Investment Strategy is NOT a Financial Plan

-Most clients establishing a SMSF assume that an Investment Strategy is a Financial Plan for their Fund and proceed to draft a document that details the specific Investments they want to make for the SMSF.
-For example clients when drafting their Investment Strategy will provide specific details of the assets they wish to acquire (eg shares or cash) and the respective percentage allocation to each asset class.
+An Investment Strategy is not a Financial Plan for a SMSF.
+For example a plan will provide specific details of the assets a SMSF wish to acquire (eg shares or cash) and the respective percentage allocation to each asset class.
 This is NOT an Investment Strategy required under current Super Laws, but a Financial Plan.
-This level of detail is NOT required when formulating your SMSF Investment Strategy.
+This level of detail is NOT required when formulating the SMSF Investment Strategy.

 Percentage Investment Range